Make Application Season Less Stressful with These 5 Tips

 It’s also helpful to keep a file (physical or digital) with key information like transcripts, essays, contact details for letters of recommendation, and a resume of activities and accomplishments.
 This way, you won’t have to frantically scramble for information every time you fill out a new application.

-3. Reuse and recycle.
+Reuse and Recycle.

 The Common App allows students to apply to many schools by filling out just one application.
 While this is a great time-saver most colleges still require supplemental essays that are specific to them, in addition to the Common App essay.
 You may also apply to colleges that don’t accept the Common App which will result in you having to write additional essays.